 Springfield rifle, grenades, BARs, four 37mm guns, and eight 30-caliber

 machine guns.
 A few 60mm mortars were available, as well as .50-caliber

 machine guns taken from immobilized ships.
 They were emplaced to defend

 the beaches.
-Additionally, the Philippine Scouts had mounted a few 75mm guns.
+Additionally, the Philippine Scouts had mounted a few 75mm

-a fast moving boat could not easily escape their fire.
+enough that a fast moving boat could not easily escape their fire.

 The Japanese shelling caused serious damage to the beach defenses, and

 casualties among the officers and men of the battalion, but most of the